luxxurri/glitchfaq/README.md

 ## Which languages and frameworks are supported on Glitch?
 Glitch only supports Node.js, however, it is possible to integrate others.

+## Can I make my project stay online?
+You may have noticed that glitch projects shut off after about 5min of not being open.
+This may be an issue for some people.
+You can solve this be pinging your bot with an external site.
+People like [uptime robot](https://uptimerobot.com) but others such as [cron-job.org](https://cron-job.org) work.
+Note your prject will reboot after 12h but is barely noticable, unless you have a big startup time.

+## I need more help!
+Try the offical [glitch FAQ](https://glitch.com/help) or ask on the [glitch support site](https://support.glitch.com/)